Pack3tL0ss/ConsolePi/README.md

 #### SSH / BlueTooth

 The ```consolepi-menu``` command can be used to display a menu providing options for any locally connected USB to Serial adapters.
 In addition to any remotely connected USB to serial adapters connected to other ConsolePis if using the Clustering/cloud-config feature.
 When connecting to ConsolePi via bluetooth this menu launches automatically.
+> Note that when using bluetooth the menu is limited to local adapters and remotes found in the local-cache file.
+Connect via SSH for full remote functionality in the menu.

 ### **Convenience Commands:**